Denmark–India relations: Visits

 Anders Fogh Rasmussen, the former Prime Minister of Denmark, accompanied by a large business delegation, paid a State visit to India from February 4–8, 2008.
 He visited Infosys, Biocon and IIM Bangalore in Bangalore and Agra.
 He launched an ‘India Action Plan’, which called for strengthening of the political dialogue, strengthening of cooperation in trade and investments, research in science and technology, energy, climate and environment, culture, education, student exchanges and attracting skilled manpower and IT experts to Denmark for short periods.
 The two countries signed an Agreement for establishment of a Bilateral Joint Commission for Cooperation.
-Mette Frederiksen visited India for 3 days state visit in 2021.
-She had bilateral talks with Prime Minister Narendra Modi.
-She visited Taj Mahal.
+Mette Frederiksen visited India from October 9th-11th in 2021 where she had bilateral talks with Prime Minister Narendra Modi.

-Prime Minister of Denmark H.E.
-Ms. Mette Frederiksen paid a State Visit to India from 9–11 October 2021.
 This was the first visit by a Head of Government to India following the COVID-19 pandemic.

-Bilateral talks between the two Prime Ministers were held in a warm and friendly atmosphere demonstrating the close partnership between the two countries.
-Both sides reviewed the progress in Green Strategic Partnership which was established during the Virtual Summit held in September 2020.
-During her visit to India, PM Frederiksen visited Agra and the Garvi Gujarat Bhavan where she got a glimpse of the rich cultural heritage of India.
-She gave a special address at an event organized by the Observer Research Foundation on the Green Strategic Partnership and on the importance of close collaboration to combat climate change.